MAGGIE SMITH

 (NOT THE DAME)

-Maggie Smith (she/her) is an actor, playwright, and comedian based in Chicago, Illinois.
-Originally from Omaha, Nebraska, she began studying theatre at a young age, taking any performance class she could.
-Upon graduating high school, she moved to Chicago to pursue a BA in Theatre, along with two minors in English and Shakespeare Studies, at Loyola University Chicago.
-In her time at Loyola, she led two projects with their Second Stage Program, Rats: The Musical and Saint Louise, Pray for Us, the former a devised absurdist musical and the latter a staged reading of her two-act play.
-Along with leading theatrical projects, she performed in many MainStage Productions in the Newhart Family Theatre, and participated in student-led projects as a performer,
+Hi!
+I'm Maggie Smith (she/her) and I'm an actor, playwright, and comedian based in Chicago, Illinois.
+Originally from Omaha, Nebraska, I began studying theatre at a young age, taking any performance class that was offered to me.
+Upon graduating high school, I moved to Chicago to pursue a BA in Theatre, along with two minors in English and Shakespeare Studies, at Loyola University Chicago.
+In my time at Loyola, I led two projects with their Second Stage Program, Rats: The Musical and Saint Louise, Pray for Us, the former a devised absurdist musical and the latter a staged reading of a two-act play I wrote.
+Along with leading theatrical projects, I performed in many MainStage Productions in the Newhart Family Theatre, and participated in student-led projects as a performer, deviser, and writer.

-As a writer, Maggie challenges herself and her audiences to process difficult topics through comedic lenses, choosing to focus on grief, longing, "goodness," coping, and unconditional love in an engaging manner.
-Along with her love for comedy, she takes her own life experiences to create casual representation of the queer experience.
-In order to depict an experience that she is familiar with, she prefers to write characters in stories where their identities are not the driving force of the piece.
-Because of this, she finds herself called to place queer characters at the forefront of comedies.
+As a writer, I challenge myself and my audiences to process difficult topics through comedic lenses, focusing on grief, longing, "goodness," coping, and unconditional love in an engaging manner.
+Along with my love for comedy, I take my own life experiences to create casual representation of the queer experience.
+In order to depict an experience that I and others are familiar with, I prefer to write characters in stories where their identities are not the driving force of the piece.
+Because of this, I find myself called to place queer characters at the forefront of comedies.

 Photo by Joe Mazza, bravelux